Routines & Procedures

 – ask their teachers for permission to make a phone call.
 Arrangements for play dates should be made at home, before the start of the day

 – keep personal cell phones turned off and stored in their back packs once they arrive on the school grounds and until they leave the school to go home at the end of the day.
-Failure to comply with this cell phone rule will result in staff taking the cell phone and contacting the parent.
-You are reminded that the school cannot be responsible for the loss, damage or theft of valuables.

 Accidents and First Aid procedures

 If a child is injured at school, staff with certified first aid training will provide basic first aid.
 We always try to contact parents if we consider the injury to be at all serious, so please be sure to keep work and emergency phone numbers current.
-In an emergency situation, an ambulance will be called, followed by a call to the parent.
+In an emergency, an ambulance will be called, followed by a call to the parent.

-Bikes, skateboards, scooters, roller blades
+Bikes, skateboards, scooters, rollerblades

 Illness

 If a child becomes ill during the school day, we call parents or an emergency contact and ask them to pick up their child.
-Children usually rest in the medical room until parents arrive.
+Children usually rest in the medical room until their parents arrive.
 Please keep your child at home if he or she has been feeling ill.
 If students are too ill to be outside at break times, they should remain home until they are healthy enough to engage in regular school activities.

 Medication for students

-Occasionally we are asked by parents to ensure that their child receives prescribed or over the counter medication.
+Occasionally we are asked by parents to ensure that their child receives prescribed or over-the-counter medication.
 Please be aware that in order for us to do so, parents must complete the Student Medical Form which must be signed by the prescribing doctor.
 School personnel are not allowed to dispense any medication without this form.
-Students should not carry any medications in their backpacks, unless authorized by the school, i.e. an Epipen.
+Students should not carry any medications in their backpacks unless authorized by the school, i.e. an Epipen.

 Personal Electronic Equipment

 In order for the school to maintain a respectful, orderly and interactive learning and working environment, students are to keep cell phones, personal music, and gaming devices turned off and stored in their back packs once they arrive on the school grounds and until they leave the school at the end of the day.
-Failure to comply with this personal electronic equipment rule will result in staff confiscating the personal electronic equipment and contacting the parents.
-The school cannot be responsible for electronics that are brought from home.